-$^{^{206}}$ Rule 145(1)(c) of the Rules.
-The full provision states: In addition to the factors mentioned in article 78(1), give consideration, inter alia, to the extent of the damage caused, in particular the harm caused to the victims and their the overlapping crimes against humanity or war crimes.
+206 Rule 145(1)(c) of the Rules.
+The full provision states: In addition to the factors mentioned in article 78(1), give consideration, inter alia, to the extent of the damage caused, in particular the harm caused to the victims and their families, the nature of the unlawful behaviour and the means employed to execute the crime; the degree of participation of the convicted person; the degree of intent; the circumstances of manner, time and location; and the age, education, social and economic condition of the convicted person.

+the overlapping crimes against humanity or war crimes.
 It is unnecessary, duplicative and prejudicial to consider the same harm and behaviour twice in assessing the ultimate sentence.